mexists/ionic-fcm-starter/TUTORIAL.md

 ```
 * Add platform (Android)

-Next we need to add Adnroid platform to our project.
+Next we need to add Android platform to our project.
 To add platform, type the following command.
 ```sh
 C:\ionic2-fcm-starter> ionic platform add android
 ```